 As per the studies, your right hand’s middle finger shows the best results.
 Make sure to take off any nail polish and avoid using cold fingers as the readings may not show correctly.

 Pulse oximetry can be used to see if there is enough oxygen in the blood.
 This information is necessary for many types of situations.
-It can be used:

 - Pulse oximetry allows rapid and non-invasive estimation of arterial oxygen saturation.